 Doreen Donovan, Secretary

-The book, The Gem of Richmond – A History of Richmond Pond, published in February 2022, is available for purchase locally for $20 at Bartlett's Orchard, Balderdash Cellars Winery, Shaker Mill Books, Hancock Shaker Village, and The Bookstore (in Lenox).
+The book, The Gem of Richmond – A History of Richmond Pond, published in February 2022, is available for purchase locally for $10 at Bartlett's Orchard, Balderdash Cellars Winery, Shaker Mill Books, Hancock Shaker Village, and The Bookstore (in Lenox).
+The book is also sold directly by RPA at various fundraising events.

-Donations totaled $12,556, plus $291 in interest.
-Annual dues from the four community associations, one camp, and the independent cottages raised an additional $1,560.
-And $1,000 has been received for sponsorships of the pond history book project.
+Gifts received totaled $10,524.
+Annual dues from the four community associations, one camp, and the independent cottages raised an additional $2,520.
+And $350 was received in book sales.

 The RPA continues its support of the pond's dam at The Camp by Bousquet.
-A balance of $22,001 is held by the RPA in its special dam maintenance reserve fund, to assist the dam owner with maintenance, repair and inspection expenses, as we all benefit from the dam.
-A second reserve fund was more recently established to focus on maintaining the inlet canal in Richmond Shores; it has a balance of $4,703.
+A balance of $25,502 is held by the RPA in its special dam maintenance reserve fund, to assist the dam owner with maintenance, repair and inspection expenses, as we all benefit from the dam.

 Ask us - If you have questions about anything pond-related, please call or email one of our officers.
 We'd love to hear from you!
 See our contact information above.